By Nicole Dynan, Accredited Practising Dietitian

 Have CBHS Hospital or Packaged cover?
 You might be able to access a dietician at no cost.

-If you have a BMI of 22+ and/or diabetes, joint pain, high blood pressure or high cholesterol you might be eligible to enrol in this fully funded program.
-Email email@example.com to find out.
+If you have a BMI of 25+ and/or diabetes, joint pain, high blood pressure or high cholesterol you might be eligible to enrol in this fully funded program.
+Email email@example.com to find out more.

 More nutrition articles you might enjoy